Illness & Testing Policy

 - Symptoms present with no known exposure: A COVID-19 test should be completed and the person should remain in precautionary quarantine at home until results return.
 If negative testing and symptoms have been resolved for 24-plus hours without medication, may return to school.
 Results should be reported to the school nurse at firstname.lastname@example.org.

 - Symptoms present while at home in quarantine or following a known exposure: A COVID-19 test should be completed and the person should remain in precautionary quarantine at home until results return.
-If in quarantine already or if directly exposed but not yet in quarantine, regardless of test result, 10-day quarantine still must be completed.
+If in quarantine already or if directly exposed but not yet in quarantine, a 7-day quarantine still must be completed.
 A negative PCR test is required, taken on Day 6 or 7, in order to return to school on Day 8.
-Results should be reported to the school nurse at firstname.lastname@example.org and she will assign return date and give appropriate teaching.
+Results should be reported to the school nurse at email@example.com and she will assign return date and give appropriate teaching.

 Direct Exposure Testing

-- Direct exposure occurred: It is currently recommended by CDC, DHS, DPI, Brown County Public Health and Prevea Health that an identified close contact be subject to a 10-day quarantine and it is recommended an individual complete a COVID-19 test 5-7 days post most recent date of exposure, preferably a PCR test.
-Results should be reported to the school nurse at email@example.com.
-The quarantine is to be completed regardless of test result.
+- Direct exposure occurred: It is currently recommended by CDC, DHS, DPI, Brown County Public Health and Prevea Health that an identified close contact be subject to a 7-day quarantine and a PCR test taken on Day 6 or 7 is required prior to returning to school as early as Day 8.
+Results must be reported to the school nurse at firstname.lastname@example.org.

 Positive Test Results

 - Positive test returns: A 10-day period of strict isolation occurs and contact tracing is completed.
 You do not need to re-test.
 Result should be reported to the school nurse at email@example.com as soon as received.
 School nurse will assign return date and give appropriate teaching.
 If involved in athletics, guidance given by school nurse on Return to Play policy.